 Why This Matters Now

-⚖️ Governance expectations have shifted
+Governance expectations have shifted

 AI is no longer an operational IT decision.
 It's a fiduciary responsibility.
 Boards are accountable for AI risk oversight, ethical deployment, and strategic direction.
-The question isn't whether to engage with AI governance, but whether you're equipped to do it well.

-⏰ The window for thoughtful adoption is closing
+The window for thoughtful adoption is closing

-🔧 Your people are already using AI
+Your people are already using AI

-💰 Investment decisions need discipline
+Investment decisions need discipline

 AI spending can deliver genuine ROI, but only with clear thinking about where value actually emerges versus where it's hype.
-Your board needs frameworks for evaluating AI investments and holding leadership accountable for results.

 What We Cover

-🎯 Strategic Fundamentals
+Strategic Fundamentals

 What AI actually is (and isn't), why it's suddenly transformative, and where it's reliable versus where caution is warranted.

-📊 AI Maturity & Strategic Positioning
+AI Maturity & Positioning

-💵 Where AI Actually Delivers ROI
+Where AI Delivers ROI

 Cost reduction and speed gains are real, but uneven.
 We cover where AI genuinely delivers value and what realistic timelines look like.

-🛡️ Risk & Governance Frameworks
+Risk & Governance

-📋 Your Board's Oversight Role
+Your Oversight Role

-🖥️ Hands-On Exploration
+Hands-On Exploration

-We don't just talk about AI—we use it.
+We don't just talk about AI — we use it.
 Practical exercises that give your board direct experience with current capabilities and limitations.

-🎯 Your Organization, Specifically
+Your Organisation, Specifically

-⏱️ Half-day interactive session
+Half-day interactive session

-🤝 In-person preferred, remote possible
+In-person preferred, remote possible

 The interactive elements work best face-to-face, but we can adapt for remote delivery when necessary.

-👔 Designed for full boards
+Designed for full boards

 Most effective when the entire board participates together, building shared understanding and vocabulary around AI strategy and governance.

-💼 Practical, not theoretical
+Practical, not theoretical

 You'll leave with frameworks you can apply immediately, questions to ask your executive team, and clarity about your governance role.